ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 - Synthesizing the findings, and what conscious and unconscious biases do they carry with them?
 - Scheduling the next session, and are they considering things like if it is available by public transportation and if there are alternatives to using the stairs?
+- Picking administrative and facilitation software, and evaluating if it is operable by different forms of assistive technology?
 - Managing calendar invites, and do they know everyone involved and if they can use the calendaring service?
 - Writing the survey questions, and are they fully confident in the use of the terminology they employ?
 - etc.